 Such amateur ritual groups are an important theme in China, somewhat removed from occupational ritual specialists.
-One thinks of the Dongjing associations in Yunnan (Helen Rees), or the groups around Xi’an (Jones 2010 etc.), or sectarian groups in Jiangsu.
+One thinks of the Dongjing associations in Yunnan (Helen Rees), the groups around Xi’an, or sectarian groups in Jiangsu.

 But the gulf between amateur and occupational groups is clear.
 Whereas one may go for months without coming across a ritual among the Hebei groups, as soon as I set foot in Yanggao, the household Daoists are busy virtually every day.

-Why don’t I cite my Introduction to Part Three of In search of the folk Daoists of north China, which contains our notes from several areas of the Hebei plain:
+Below I cite the Introduction to Part Three of my 2010 book In search of the folk Daoists of north China, which contains our notes from several areas of the Hebei plain.